Staon/otest2/docs/index.md

 It's sometimes unbelievable how much work must be done in some testing frameworks in order to write a two-lines test.
-The OTest2 framework allows you to focus just on coding of tests.
+The OTest2 framework allows you to focus just on coding of your code.
 All the annoying work is done by a pre-processor based on the [libclang](https://clang.llvm.org/docs/Tooling.html).

 Libclang offers a full C++ parser opening doors to a world of almost unlimited